HamseMoismaila/Bike_share-analysis-/README.md

 I started with most important part of this Job which To understand business Task properly and Consider Key stakeholders Then, I heard to location of data which was company internal data to download, before that i had some questions about organization of data,is it reliable for analysis and credibility of this data??

-I started to download the Dataset to start the Process
+I started to download the Dataset to start the Process from the company database link Download the previous 12 months of Cyclistic trip data.